Mixfaa/uchat-server/README.md

-Designed for C client, so, it is simple and not reactive
+Designed for C client, so, it is simple

 Main branch now is innovative, it's reactive